mikekistler/QuickstartClient/README.md

 }
 ```

-This configures a MCP client that will connect to a server that is provided as a command line argument.
+This creates and configures a MCP client that will connect to a server that is provided as a command line argument.
 It then lists the available tools from the connected server.

 ### Query processing logic
 Now let's add the core functionality for processing queries and handling tool calls:

 ```csharp